lblod/delta-consumer/README.md

 Finds the latest dcat:Dataset a sync point to ingest.
 Once done, it proceeds in delta-sync mode.
 See also [delta-producer-dump-file-publisher](https://github.com/lblod/delta-producer-dump-file-publisher).

+**LIMITATION:** The initial sync will only work with files with plain N3 triples.

 #### Delta-sync
 At regular intervals, the service will schedule a sync task.
 Execution of a task consists of the following steps: